chainloop-dev/chainloop/docs/docs/guides/deployment/keyfactor/signserver.md

 Note that, at this moment, SignServer authentication is not implemented.

 ### Signing Chainloop attestations with SignServer
-Using the CLI options above, Chainloop with prepare the signing In-toto payload and send it to SignServer for signing.
+Using the CLI options above, Chainloop will prepare the signed In-toto payload and send it to SignServer for signing.
 The returned signature is then included in the final attestation and sent to Chainloop Vault for storage.

 ![chainloop-signserver-sequence.png](chainloop-signserver-sequence.png)